The Different Kinds of Male Models

-You may not have the look to be a print model or the height of a runway model, but if you can consistently maintain your measurements then a career as a fit model may be right for you.
+You may not have the look to be a print model or the height of a runway model, but if you can consistently maintain your measurements a career as a fit model may be right for you.

-A hand model can book jobs for jewelry, watches, health and beauty products, and anywhere else a client requires a perfect hand whether it's in print or on film.
+A hand model can book jobs for jewelry, watches, health and beauty products, and anywhere else a client requires a perfect hand.

-Male promotional models are not as common as female promotional models, but there can be a need for this type of male model.
+Male promotional models are not as common as female promotional models, but there can a need for this type of male model.

 Promotional models often book jobs to promote products or services at trade shows, conventions, and live events.

 Promotional models must be very outgoing, friendly and have a good understanding of the client's product.
 They may be required to talk about it or answer questions from potential buyers.

 Traditionally, plus-size or full-figure models have been women while men have remained underrepresented in this category.

 But as more body types are being recognized and showcased in print, on television and on the runway, men with larger body types are finding more work in the industry.

 These men are generally heavier than average models, with chests larger than 42 inches.
 The height requirements may also vary by client and agency.